pfd-parallel, a Singular/GPI-Space package for massively parallel multivariate partial fractioning: Partial fraction decomposition

 Finally, in the \emph{numerator decomposition}, the first three numerators are already reduced with respect to the denominator factors since they are just $\pm1$.
 For the fourth numerator we get the division expression $-x_1-x_2=(-1)\cdot q_3+(-1)\cdot q_4+(-1)\cdot q_5+1$ and for the fifth numerator it holds $x_1+x_2=1\cdot q_1+1\cdot q_3+(-1)$.
 Substituting this into (\ref{eq:algdepdec}) yields

 which now also satisfies condition \ref{cond3}.
 Note, that for this simple example the partial fraction decomposition (\ref{eq:ndec}) does not seem ``shorter'' than the original fraction $f/g$.
-However, as described in the following, for the largest entries of the IBP matrix, this algorithm can reduce the size of rational functions by factors of more than 100.
+However, as described in the following, for the large functions occurring in amplitude and IBP problems, this algorithm can reduce the size of rational functions by factors of more than $100$.